Nuggets871/tp4-node-js/README.md

 5. Select the latest version of Node.js driver and "Connection String Only"
 6. Copy the connection string and replace the `DATABASE` variable in your `.env` file
 7. Replace `<PASSWORD>` with your actual password
+8. The application will connect to MongoDB Atlas by default

+### Local MongoDB

+1. Make sure MongoDB is installed and running on your machine
+2. To use the local database, update the connection in app.js to use process.env.LOCAL_DATABASE instead of process.env.DATABASE

 ## Importing Development Data